TYPES OF PBX SYSTEMS

 Analogue/Digital vs. IP (Internet Protocol)

 Analogue systems use traditional wiring and are generally distinct from a company’s computer networking hardware.
 IP-based systems are integrated into the same network used for sending and receiving e-mail, web browsing, and other online functions.
-Traditionally, wired systems had fewer call-quality concerns than early IP-based systems – though modern platforms on strong networks has greatly improved.
+Traditionally, wired systems had fewer call-quality concerns than early IP-based systems – though modern platforms on strong networks have greatly improved.
 Using IP-based systems often allows a company to have all its communication needs handled by one provider, simplifying billing and support concerns.